“There is no such thing as a bad child”

 Every day, we work to develop healthy relationships, attitudes, and experiences to showcase the innate greatness in all children; to empower the professionals and communities that serve them; and to provide the best tools, resources, and perspective possible to unlock the limitless success we believe all children are capable of achieving.
 We seek to nurture the roots that were first planted by our founder, as their strength has fueled more than 100 years of growth and opportunity for the countless children we continue to serve.

-What began as the National Institute for Trauma and Loss in Children (TLC) in 1990 by Dr. William Steele (MSW, PsyD) has grown into Starr’s global network of educational and human service professionals informed by resources, materials, and trainings that have been changing the lives of children and their families ever since.
+Starr’s global network of educational and human service professionals are informed by our resources, materials, and trainings that have been changing the lives of children and their families since 1913.
 Providing services to traumatized children and their families, Starr is driven to provide professionals the training and resources needed to help children, families, and communities thrive.

 Starr’s strength-based, resilience-focused approach is rooted in the universal principle that, to be emotionally healthy, all youth need a sense of belonging, mastery, independence, and generosity.
 This unique model of positive youth development, the Circle of Courage®, was developed by Starr’s 2nd President, Dr. Larry K. Brendtro (PhD), and his colleagues.
 The model integrates the cultural wisdom of tribal peoples, the practical wisdom of professional pioneers with troubled youth, and the findings of modern youth development research.

 The Circle of Courage® model addresses the needs and problems of each individual, and fosters healing and growth through interventions held in an atmosphere of respect and growth.
 Each intervention is trauma-informed and resilience-focused, and designed to encourage the child to feel safe and comfortable in an environment of understanding and acceptance.
 Every broken circle can be repaired, and with every repair comes a greater sense of resilience, strength, and belief in one’s greatness.